 The value generated from synergies can come from these 3 main areas:

-A financial investor, on the other hand, will never integrate the business into another company.
+A financial investor, on the other hand - with the exception of those who carry out build-up strategies - will integrate the business into another company.
 He analyses the investment opportunity of a solitary company in which to make a minority investment.
-A financial investor is adept at creating long-term value for the company in the short term to ensure the profitability of his investment.
+A financial investor is adept at creating short-term, long-term value for the company and thus securing a return on his investment.

 Both the strategic buyer and the financial investor analyse the business in detail, but the strategic buyer focuses more on possible synergies and integration capabilities and the financial investor focuses on the ability to generate liquidity and increase profits.